Ortaphem/alx-pre_course/0x01-git/README.md

-this is my fist project in alx
+this is my fist project in alx, Updated